cesar-yoab/AlphaZeroChess/README.md

 a neural network, a learner that updates the network based on those games, and evaluators playing vs standard MCTS to gauge process.
 Both write checkpoints and logs that can be analyzed programmatically.

+## Pre-requisites
+To run the code in this repository you need to have:

+* C++ 14 compiler (eg. gcc)
+* Libtorch
+* open_spiel

+If you are training on a GPU then you also need:

+* CUDA Toolkit
+* cuDNN (You need a developer account to get the drivers)

+This code was developed on Ubuntu and should work with a few minor changes on other linux distributions and OS X, significant changes are required to use this code on a Windows machine.